Lunetikk/check_qnap1655_qad/README.md

 ***Usage***

-The script "check_qnap1655_qad.sh" has to be executed by "admin" because it needs elevated rights.
+The script "check_qnap_qad.sh" has to be executed by "admin" because it needs elevated rights.
-Log in as "admin", create the script, make it executeable (chmod 770 check_qnap1655_qad.sh) and create a cronjob (crontab -e)
+Log in as "admin", create the script, make it executeable (chmod 770 check_qnap_qad.sh) and create a cronjob (crontab -e)
 ```
 # example to run the script every 5 minutes
-*/5 * * * * /share/homes/admin/check_qnap1655_qad.sh
+*/5 * * * * /share/homes/admin/check_qnap_qad.sh
 ```

 All other scripts should be placed inside the new users home (example: monitoring => /share/homes/monitoring/)